SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Added text for Battery Remaining.
+Shows the remaining charge or discharge time (battery-capacity and datapoint for battery-percent need to be provided)
+- corrected Error "Cannot parse JSON: undefined"
+- fixed some translations

 ### 1.1.1 (2022-08-30)
 - 2 new Animation Options: Duration of the Animation length and Line-End-Style (round, square, butt) customizeable
 - Removed Animation line from Production to Grid, if no production is detected but inductive consumers feed the grid with back-flow